 The DC Cannabis Campaign was created by frustrated residents of the District of Columbia who were tired of the outdated marijuana laws.
 If you support changing the marijuana laws in DC, please signup to our email list so we can pass Ballot Initiative #71 on November 4.

 In April of 2013, DCMJ hired a resident to stand outside of the DC courthouse and collect contact information from residents who shared our view that the District’s marijuana laws need to be changed.
-Over the next few months we collected thousands of email addresses and began our campaign to change the marijuana laws in DC.
+Over the next few months we collected thousands of email addresses and began our effort to change the marijuana laws in DC.

-DCMJ believes that the decriminalization of marijuana is only a partial remedy to the problem of the outdated marijuana law.
+On July 26, 2013, the DC Cannabis Campaign was formally organized and shortly thereafter we submitted our first draft of our ballot initiative to the DC Board of Elections.
+The DC Cannabis Campaign believes that the decriminalization of marijuana is only a partial remedy to the problem of the outdated marijuana laws.
 It stops the arrests, but thats about it.
-So in late July we submitted our first draft of our voter initiative to the DC Board of Elections.
-Unlike the decriminalization of marijuana legislation, our voter initiative sought to legalize the possession and cultivation of marijuana plants at home as well as provide drug education to youths caught with marijuana.
+Unlike the decriminalization of marijuana legislation, the DC Cannabis Campaign’s first ballot initiative sought to legalize the possession and cultivation of marijuana plants at home as well as provide drug education to youths caught with marijuana.

 Legalization Vs. Decriminalization